-A committee appointed by the Curator will review the applications and select the award recipients.
-Decisions will be emailed to applicants by April 30, 2018.
+A committee appointed by the Curator will review the applications and select the award recipient.
+One award will be given in this round.
+Decisions will be emailed to applicants by December 15, 2019.
 Queries about applications in process cannot be acknowledged.
-Award recipients and their research projects will be recognized in Billy Ireland Cartoon Library & Museum and University Libraries’ publicity.
+The award recipient and their research project will be recognized in Billy Ireland Cartoon Library & Museum and University Libraries’ publicity.

-Recipients will share their work with the university community through an open presentation, blog post, or other appropriate means.
+Recipient will share their work with the university community through an open presentation, blog post, or other appropriate means by June 30, 2021.

 Recipient will provide a brief statement or report describing research visit and summarizing the results of their research by July 31, 2021.